Modern archiving: do you need 3rd party cloud backup?

-We touched on a few of the benefits of third-party archive systems in our previous Cloud Insights article, but what about backup solutions?
+We touched on a few of the benefits of third-party archive systems in our previous Cloud Insights article, but what about 3rd party cloud backup solutions?
 Are these even necessary in a cloud environment, and what do they have to do with your archiving tools?
-In this second article in our Modern Archiving series, we discuss third-party cloud backup.
+In this second article in our Modern Archiving series, we discuss 3rd party cloud backup.

 Traditionally, archives and backups are two very different beasts, designed for very different purposes.